Attachment and infant mental health training + supporting parents/carers

 Given a safe space to reflect on our contact with families, our interactions and our own responses, we can increase our understanding of relationships, and become more effective in our work.

-The small groups are facilitated by the EarlyYES Trainers, bringing years of expertise and skill to thinking ‘on the fly’ with each case, to help practitioners to find new ways of working therapeutically with children and families.
+The reflective practice is facilitated by the EarlyYES trainer(s), bringing years of expertise and skill to thinking ‘on the fly’ with each case, to help practitioners to find new ways of working therapeutically with children and families.

 “The reflective practice was a brilliant platform for different views and ideas from other professionals.”